spenserblack/favlist/README.md

 favlist add Movies -c Title "The Curse of the Cursed Curse" -c Year 2006
 # list movies with "Curse" in the title made in 2006 and print in YAML format
 favlist list Movies -f Title Curse --filter Year 2006 --yaml
+# Remove row 1 from Movies
+favlist sub Movies 1
 ```
 - Create a new list with `favlist new`
 - Delete a list with `favlist rem`
 - Add a new row to the list with `favlist add`
+- Subtract a row from the list with `favlist sub`
 - Print values of list with `favlist list`

 # Build